quicwg/base-drafts/draft-ietf-quic-http.md

 {{connection-establishment}}), which defaults to 1 (true).

-As with server push for HTTP/2, the server initiates a server push by sending a PUSH_PROMISE frame containing the Stream ID of the stream to be pushed, as well as request header fields attributed to the request.
+As with server push for HTTP/2, the server initiates a server push by sending a PUSH_PROMISE frame that includes request header fields attributed to the request.
 The PUSH_PROMISE frame is sent on a response stream.
 Unlike HTTP/2, the PUSH_PROMISE does not reference a stream; when a server fulfills a promise, the stream that carries the stream headers references the PUSH_PROMISE.
 This allows a server to fulfill promises in the order that best suits its needs.

 The server push response is conveyed on a push stream.
-Aside from the stream header, which identifies the response stream and PUSH_PROMISE frame, a push stream is identical to a non-server-push response, with response headers and (if present) trailers carried by HEADERS frames sent on the control stream, and response body (if any) indicated with a HAS_BODY frame and associated data stream.
+Aside from the stream header, which identifies the response stream and PUSH_PROMISE frame, a push stream is identical to a regular response stream ({{stream-response}}), with response headers and (if present) trailers carried by HEADERS frames sent on the control stream, and response body (if any) indicated with a HAS_BODY frame and associated data stream.

 # HTTP Framing Layer

-Frames are used only on the connection (stream 1) and message (streams 3, 7, etc.) control streams.
+Frames are used only on the connection (stream 1) and request, response, and push streams.
 Other streams carry data payload and are not framed at the HTTP layer.

 This section describes HTTP framing in QUIC and highlights some differences from HTTP/2 framing.
 For more detail on differences from HTTP/2, see {{h2-frames}}.